maruel/bin_pub/README.md

 # Important: secure the real /home/$USER back.
 chmod 500 .
-# Reboot and try to ssh with public key authentication.
+# Reboot and try to ssh with public key authentication without logging in first
+# via X.
 ```

 ### Notes